tsvetkovrb/pure-js/README.md

-# pure-js
-This is TODO list on pure JavsScript
+This is TODO list on pure JS